They came to Texas for the big houses and barbecue. They also got new laws on abortion, guns and voting.

 And then.
-In July, Texas Gov. Greg Abbott issued an executive order banning government entities, including public schools, from requiring masks or vaccination (the Texas Supreme Court denied his request last month), despite the state’s rising death toll: more than 6,000 Texans have died of covid-19 in the past month.
+In July, Texas Gov. Greg Abbott issued an executive order banning government entities, including public schools, from requiring masks or vaccination (the Texas Supreme Court denied his request last month), despite the state's rising death toll: More than 6,000 Texans have died of covid-19 in the past month.
 On Sept.
 1, legislation allowing Texans to carry a handgun in public without a permit or the background check and training the state previously required went into effect.
-The same day, the Supreme Court declined to block a Texas law that banned abortions beginning at six weeks of pregnancy, one of the most restrictive abortion laws in the country.
+The same day, the U.S. Supreme Court declined to block a Texas law that banned abortions beginning at six weeks of pregnancy, one of the most restrictive abortion laws in the country.
 (The Justice Department has sued Texas to challenge the law.)
 On Sept.
 7, Abbott signed into law a bill that creates strict new voting rules in the state.

 For newly minted Texans who had emigrated from bluer pastures, even just one of these laws would be a lot to take.
 And now, all of them, within two months?

 “It’s hard to believe that some of these laws actually exist,” says Longley.
 “And then you look around and you’re like, ‘Oh.
 Wait.
 That’s our state.
-That’s where we live.’”
+That’s where we live.’ ”

 From the depths of the pandemic Texas beckoned, with its spacious, affordable four-bedroom homes with yards and swimming pools, big-city amenities, quirky charm and excellent food scene.
 The 2021 Texas Relocation Report from Texas Realtors found that more than half a million people relocated to Texas from other states in 2019, the latest year for which data was available.
 Many Texans have noticed an influx from California in particular — some are even commuting between the two states — and William Fulton, the director of the Kinder Institute for Urban Research at Rice University, broke it down further in a blog post: In 2018 and 2019, a little over 80,000 Californians became Texans.

 Many of them followed their tech jobs.
 Apple, Facebook and Google have satellite offices in Austin.
 Oracle announced in December that it was moving to Austin, too (though founder Larry Ellison would not: He moved to Hawaii).
-Hewlett-Packard announced last year that it would move its headquarters from San Jose to Spring, Tex., a suburb of Houston.
-Tesla and its chief executive, Elon Musk, moved to Austin last year, and Texas Gov. Greg Abbott told CNBC that he talks “frequently” with the tech billionaire.
+Hewlett Packard Enterprise announced last year that it would move its headquarters from San Jose to Spring, Tex., a suburb of Houston.
+Tesla and its chief executive, Elon Musk, moved to Austin last year, and Abbott told CNBC that he talks “frequently” with the tech billionaire.

 “Elon consistently tells me that he likes the social policies in the state of Texas,” said Abbott.

-Note: (Correction: An earlier version of this story did not include the full name of Hewlett Packard Enterprise.
-This story has been corrected.)